-by Freddy Tran Nager, Founder of Atomic Tango + Self-Marketing Advocate; Photo by Matthieu Joannon on Unsplash…
+by Freddy Tran Nager, Founder of Atomic Tango + Self-Marketing Advocate; photo by Sereja Ris on Unsplash…

 Ironically, by making job applications easier and less expensive than downloading a “Game of Thrones” episode, the Internet also made getting a job harder than ever.
 Even low-level positions now receive hundreds of applications.

-Yet what employer has time to read through mounds of resumes when there are great cat videos to watch?
+Yet what employer has time to read through mounds of resumes?
 Rather, they assign indentured servants and droids to scan resumes for phrases like “will work for pizza crusts.”
 Consequently, most resumes warrant a quick glance at best before getting voted off the island.

 That’s why the old-fashioned generic resume, with its tedious chronological list of jobs and responsibilities, no longer cuts it.